 Peter and Appollo were called in to help with the rescue operations after the September 11 terror attacks.
 They arrived at the World Trade Center site about fifteen minutes after the Twin Towers fell.
 After he arrived Appollo was nearly killed by the fire.
 But he somehow managed to survive after falling into a pool of water.
 They were both a huge help in the aftermath the 9/11 attacks.

-If you are a huge fan of the this breed then hopefully one of these famous German Shepherds stuck out to you and has inspired you to do more research on them.
+If you are a huge fan of the this breed, then hopefully one of these famous German Shepherds stuck out to you and has inspired you to do more research on them.
 There are just so many wonderful GSD’s out there that have changed the lives of many.

 They are here to help us in our time of need and always know how to comfort us.
 They protect children and adults.
-These animals are the reason crime is lower then it would be without them.
+These animals are the reason crime is lower than it would be without them.